 Companies wrongly assume that their digital-only customers are their most profitable, and that customer service is a cost.
 Consequently, they over-invest in digital technologies and channels and lose their most profitable customers—multi-channel customers—who want experiences that cover both digital and traditional channels.”

-To satisfy consumer demands, merchants need to focus on building Omnichannel platforms.
+To satisfy consumer demands, merchants need to focus on building omnichannel platforms to improve overall buying behaviors.
 The benefits are clear:

 - Nearly 75% of Americans say that speaking to an operator, as opposed to an IVR system, gives them peace of mind.